 The group arrived back at Uncle Ben’s noodle stall around 6:00 P.M. and was just in time to help him close up–with the exception of Penny, Valerie, and Melody.
-Although Uncle Ben had said that he would close early today, but some unexpected customers had showed up and he didn’t want to disappoint them.
+Although Uncle Ben had said that he would close early today, some unexpected customers had shown up and he didn’t want to disappoint them.
 Luckily, Jacky had called back earlier before coming so they wouldn’t have to wait for several hours.
-Instead of leaving early like planned, they’d stayed at East Shore Café to explore some more–in pairs instead of individually or in group of friends like before, except for a few people.
+Instead of leaving early like planned, they’d stayed at East Shore Café to explore some more–in pairs instead of individually or in groups of friends like before, except for a few people.
 They had to find a way to get some exercise in to burn off all the food they’d eaten anyhow.
-They also ended up watching the sunset together before coming back to Uncle Ben’s shop.
+They also ended up watching the sunset together before coming back to Uncle Ben’s stall.

 They finished cleaning up within fifteen minutes since there were more than enough of them to help out.
 However, the trip there took a bit more challenge since there were so many of them.
 Jacky and Wallace separated them out into several groups and gave them directions so they could go at their own pace.

 Jacky, Sonia, Ming Dao, Qiao Qiao, Ehlo, Angela, Wallace, and Cyndi were actually the first two groups to arrive.
 They ended up helping Uncle Ben and Aunt June tidying up while waiting for the others.
 They also had to join tables together for the obvious reason, but outside since they’d somehow agreed on it along the way.
 After the guys moved the tables together, the girls helped bring the lights outside since the porch light didn’t extend far enough for them to see clearly.
 Most importantly, they had to bring bug repellent items outside and place it at different points of the table to make sure they won’t be attacked later.
-When they were done, they sat down at the table to rest–scattering out from each other.
-Uncle Ben and Aunt June were actually inside putting away their stuffs from their van.
+When they were done, they sat down at the table to rest–scattered from each other.
+Uncle Ben and Aunt June were actually inside putting away their stuff from their van.

 “Hmmm…it’s actually really romantic eating dinner outside like this,” Qiao Qiao remarked.
 “Especially with the moonlight shining on us like this.”